raosuraj23/Crypto_Bot/README.md

 ## Acknowledgments

-Special thanks to Binance for providing access to their public API and supporting cryptocurrency trading development efforts.3
+Special thanks to Binance for providing access to their public API and supporting cryptocurrency trading development efforts.